Annual Health Quality Forum

 Ulfat Shaikh, M.D., M.P.H., (Chair), Medical Director, Healthcare Quality, and Professor of Pediatrics, UC Davis Health

-Frederick J. Meyers, M.D., M.A.C.P., (Co-chair), Director of the Center for Precision Medicine, and Professor of Internal Medicine, UC Davis Health
+Frederick J. Meyers, M.D., M.A.C.P., (Co-chair), Director, Center for Precision Medicine, and Professor of Internal Medicine, UC Davis Health

 The University of California, Davis, Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The University of California, Davis, Health designates this Live activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
+The University of California, Davis, Health designates this live course for a maximum of 4 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Physician Assistants: Physician Assistants may claim a maximum of 3.0 Category 1 credits for completing this activity.
+Physician Assistants Physician Assistants may claim a maximum of 4 Category 1 credits for completing this activity.
 The National Commission on Certification of Physician Assistants (NCCPA) accepts AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.